QuantEcon/RBA_RBNZ_Workshops/README.md

 * [JuliaPro](http://juliacomputing.com/products/juliapro.html)

-A free version of JuliaPro is now available.
+Make sure that you have the latest version, which is currently JuliaPro 0.5.0.5.
+A free version is now available.

 ## Resources